fgirault/tkcode/README.md

 ![TkCode screenshot](https://raw.githubusercontent.com/fgirault/pyconfr2018/master/screenshots/tkcode.png)

-It shows a possibility of building minimal user interfaces using tkinter with the ttk module (Themed Tk) that are included in the standard libraru of Python.
+It shows a possibility of building minimal user interfaces using tkinter with the ttk module (Themed Tk) that are included in the standard library.

 It also implements several common design patterns like command, observer, factory ...